C9Glax/counter-strike-rpc/README.md

 ## Known Issues

 * Sometimes Service does not detect running game.
 This is fixed be restarting the service.
 Probable cause: the port is not changed frequently enough.
+* CS:GO needs to be installed in the default location

 ## Built With